vipul-maheshwari/neuroinformatics-lstm-synthesizer/README.md

-# Neuroinformatics-LSTM-Synthesizer based on ICD (Impulse Control Disorder)
+# Neuroinformatics LSTM Synthesizer based on ICD (Impulse Control Disorder) disease.

 Computer-aided detection and diagnosis (CAD) systems are increasingly being used as an aid by clinicians for detection and interpretation of diseases medical analysis and identification.
 Let's say a person stays in a remote area far from a